imagej/imagej.github.io/pages/Updater.md

 ## Starting the Updater explicitly

-The Updater can be run via {% include bc content='Help | Update...' %}.
+The Updater can be run via {% include bc content='Help | Update...'%}.

 ## Easy mode